friemen/reactnet/README.md

 ### Error handling function
  A function [Result -> Result] that takes the Result containing an exception.
 It may return a new Result map (see below) or nil.

+### Complete function
+ A function [Link Reactive -> Result] that is called for each input reactive whose completion is detected.
+It may return a Result map (see below) or nil.

 ### RVT
  A nested pair `[r [v t]]` representing a value `v` assigned to the